pelican-plugins/search/README.md

 **Example**:

-To set it to a different selector, you can set it like this (e.g. `primary`).
+To set it to a different selector (for example, `primary`), you can set it like this:

 ```python
 STORK_INPUT_OPTIONS = {